kezabrenda/PIZZARIBAAA/README.md

 SEE LIVE SITE(https://kezabrenda.github.io/PIZZARIBAAA/)

 ## DESCRIPTION
-This is a webpage for DELANI STUDIO which shows who they are, what they do, the services they provide, some of their already done work and a contact form to get in touch with them.
+This is a webpage for a pizza place which shows what they do, the types of pizza they provide, some of their extra toppings and crusts done and a contact form for home delivery or takeout.

 ## AUTHOR
 Brenda UMUTONIWASE KEZA